 |Figure 8 (Watch it in YouTube)|

-If you leave the paper atop the cup of water for a few hours and you come back to examine it, you would probably be surprised again: The paper is now cooler than room temperature (Figure 8).
-I wouldn't be surprised if you are totally confused now: This heating and cooling business is indeed quite elusive -- even though everything we have done so far has been limited to manipulating paper and water.
-To keep the story short, I will tell you that this is because water molecules have traveled through the porous layer of the paper through capillary action and shown up on the other side of the paper (this molecular movement is often known as percolation in physics).
+If you leave the paper atop the cup of water (water slightly cooler than room temperature, not ice water) for a few hours and you come back to examine it, you would probably be surprised again: The paper is now cooler than room temperature (Figure 8).
+I wouldn't be surprised if you are totally confused now: This warming and cooling business is indeed quite complicated -- even though everything we have done so far has been limited to manipulating paper and water.
+To keep the story short, I will tell you that this is because water molecules have traveled through the porous layer of the paper through capillary action and shown up on the other side of the paper (this molecular movement is often known as percolation).
 Their evaporation from the upper side of the paper cools down the paper.
 The building science guys among us can use this experiment to teach moisture transport through materials.
 Can the temperature of the upper side be somehow used to gauge the moisture vapor transmission rate (MVTR) of a porous material?
 If so, this may provide a way to automatically measure MVTR of different materials.
 The American Society for Testing and Materials already has established a standard based on IR sensors.
 Perhaps this experiment can be related to that.

 Different materials have different dew points?

 |Figure 9 (Watch it in YouTube)|